 Due to COVID-19, we know that many Atlanta's John Marshall Law School (AJMLS) externs are working remotely, which means many supervisors are also teleworking and still responsible for overseeing extern engagement.
-While it is becoming more common for lawyers to telework, it remains uncommon for newer lawyers (let alone student learners) to have this option.
+While it is becoming more common for lawyers to telework, it remains uncommon for newer lawyers and students to have this option.
 This will be great practice for externs' future careers, but for many externs and perhaps some supervisors, this is a major adjustment.
 To help externs be as successful as possible and to help support you as their supervisor during this challenging time, we share the following tips and best practices for working with remote externs.

-Please note: even with unique working arrangements, students will still be required to log hours, set learning goals, complete reflective work, and meet with externship faculty.
+Please be advised that the expectations for students who may be working remotely have not changed.
+Students will still be required to log hours, set learning goals, complete reflective work, and meet with externship faculty.
 We will also continue to ask you as the supervisor to confirm your extern's learning goals and complete a midterm and final online evaluation about their work at the end of the semester.

-More broadly, if you have questions, concerns, or need help in navigating this new dynamic, do not hesitate to reach out to the Atlanta's John Marshall externship team via email or phone (our office phones forward to our cells during remote engagement):
+More broadly, if you have questions, concerns, or need help in navigating this new dynamic, do not hesitate to reach out to the Atlanta's John Marshall Law School externship team via email or phone (our office phones forward to our cells during remote engagement):